ccollie/ValkeyMetrics/docs/commands/join.md

 <details open><summary><code>LEFT [EXCLUSIVE]</code></summary>

 A `LEFT` join outputs the matching samples between both tables.
-In case, no samples match from the left series, it shows those items with null mut values.
+In case no samples match from the left series, it returns those items with null values.

 A `LEFT EXCLUSIVE` join returns samples for which no corresponding timestamp exists in the `right` series.